snoopspy/pcap_close_test/readme.md

 pcap_next_ex hangs forever
 =

-pcap_next_ex function does not wake up when not only read_timeout elapsed, but also pcap_close is called in other thread.
+pcap_next_ex function does not wake up even if not only read_timeout elapsed, but also pcap_close is called in the other thread.
 See the following result. pcap_next_ex function wakes up when only filtering packet is sniffed.

 ```cpp
 #include <pcap.h>